b97jre/RNAseqcourse/source/isoform-denovo.rst

 Good things to know about the data used in this lab :

+    * You are using fastq files.
-    * You will use paired end data.
+    * You are using paired end data.
  	* The RNA seq data that we use in this exercise is not strand specific.
-    * The file that Trinity refers to as left are the fastq file that ends with _1.fastq
-    * The file that Trinity refers to as right are the fastq file that ends with _2.fastq
     * You are using two cores with a maximum of 16 GB of RAM